Skip to main content

 All policies in Ontario have UM limits.
 The minimum limit is $200,000.
 This may or may not be enough, depending on the type of accident and damages.
 Drivers have the option to increase limits by using the Family Protection Endorsement, OPCF 44R, where you can get additional protection up to $2 million.

-Uninsured Motorist FAQs
+Uninsured motorist FAQs

 Since uninsured motorist protection is included in all policies in Ontario, you will be covered.
 Your car insurance claim will be submitted to your insurer, and you will deal with them directly.

 Yes.
-They are two different types of protection for drivers.
+There are two different types of protection for drivers.
 Collision insurance provides you with protection if you are involved in an accident or hit an object, such as a street sign, tree, etc.

 It could.
 Even if you are not at-fault, your premium could increase after the claim.
 Your insurer will pay for the damages, but since they cannot recover all the costs from the uninsured driver protection, your rates could increase.